TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/road.md

 ### Earthquake
 * Unlike flood, in earthquake we don't need to create a buffer around roads.
-Instead, we simply find the nearest intensity measure to the road.
+Instead, we simply find centroid of the bridge and find closest intensity measure to the centroid.

-After

 ### Parameters
 As you may notice, there are several parameters used in the calculations.
 Let's summarize them here: